 The CO and LP detectors are self-contained and DO NOT require any maintenance other than normal cleaning and dusting.
-The smoke detector installed in this coach is 9 volt battery operated.
-The battery needs to be tested periodically and replaced when necessary.
+The CO and smoke detectors installed in this coach are operated by a 9-volt battery in each detector.
+The detectors need to be tested periodically, and the batteries replaced when necessary.
 When cleaning the case on any of the detectors use a damp cloth or paper towel.
 Do not spray cleaners or wax directly into the case as it may cause false alarms.